valenderval/cs450_Final_Project_JFV/README.md

 # Capstone : DinnerWizard
 This Application runs on Docker with Node.js.
-Verify both are downloaded to your system to ensure this application runs.
+Verify both are downloaded to your system to ensure this application runs correctly.

 Once this repository is successfully cloned, navigate to the corresponding (destination) directory.

 Ensure the current working directory is within the application folder.
+(RUN cd application)

 RUN docker build -t dinner_wizard .